FEES, FINANCIAL SUPPORT & TRAVEL FOR FURTHER EDUCATION COURSES

 Students who are in care, leaving care, claiming Income Support or Universal Credit in their own name, in receipt of (ESA) Employment & Support Allowance and Disability Living Allowance or Personal Independence Payment and (ESA) Employment & Support Allowance in their own name will be able to apply for the Bursary of up to £1,200 per year.
 The award will be dependent on individual needs as well as course.

-Applications for support for September 2021 entry are now open
+Applications for support for September 2022 entry open on 20 June 2022

 Please apply online: https://escg.paymystudent.com/portal/